Why is water management work becoming more and more expensive?

 Noorderzijlvest has already started a lot of work and carried out projects in recent years to create a climate-proof living environment.
 These include the following projects:

-• Noorderzijlvest manages the 70-kilometer-long sea dyke between Lauwersoog and Delfzijl.
+• Noorderzijlvest manages the 70-kilometre-long sea dyke between Lauwersoog and Delfzijl.
 Major reinforcements are needed on two sections: the now completed work on the Eemshaven-Delfzijl section and the work already started on the Lauwersmeerdijk-Vierhuizergat section.

 Does it all have to be done quickly?